 Intent-Based Content Designed for Clicks and Conversions

-The next step in developing a content development strategy that leverages both SEO and CRO is to create intent-based content, where intent drives both clicks on search results and on-site conversions.
+The next step in implementing a content development strategy that leverages both SEO and CRO is to create intent-based content, where intent drives both clicks on search results and on-site conversions.
 For SEO to be effective, website content needs to be optimized for search engines.
 And, for CRO to be effective, website content needs to be optimized for (converting) visitors.

 SEO and CRO Focus Areas

 On-page SEO deals with page titles, meta descriptions and visible content above the fold (ATF) like headings, copy, images and internal linking.
-CRO targets headings, copy, calls to action (CTAs) and UI/UX.
+Whereas CRO targets headings, copy, calls to action (CTAs) and UI/UX.
 To maximize the relationship between SEO and CRO all content development strategies should include the creation of SEO-focused page titles and headings and CRO-focused copy and CTAs.